-The Students Empowered Educated Determined (SEED) program was started in 2012 to support DSF Scholars to successfully transfer to a four-year college and complete a bachelor’s degree.
-With 80% of DSF Scholars who start at community colleges indicating they want a bachelor’s degree, Denver Scholarship pioneered a program to directly address this challenge with our largest community college partner, the Community College of Denver (CCD).
+The Students Empowered Educated Determined (SEED) program was started in 2012 to support Denver Scholarship Foundation (DSF) Scholars to successfully transfer to a four-year college and complete a bachelor’s degree.
+With over 90% of DSF Scholars who start at community colleges indicating they want a bachelor’s degree, DSF pioneered a program to directly address this challenge with our largest community college partner, the Community College of Denver (CCD).

 With the rising cost of tuition, many students seeking a bachelor’s degree first enroll at community colleges.
-Historically, the odds of successfully transferring to a four-year college and earning a bachelor’s degree are low: nationally only 14% of community college students will earn a bachelor’s degree within six years of entering a community college.
-Additionally, DSF discovered that prior to 2011 the transfer rate at Community College of Denver was less than 2% for DSF Scholars.
+Historically, the odds of successfully transferring to a four-year college and earning a bachelor’s degree are low: nationally only 21% of community college students will earn a bachelor’s degree within six years of entering a community college, and when looking specifically at lower-income students the completion rate decreases to 10%.

 - Begin working with a transfer advisor from the four-year school as early as possible